Here are the most offensive jokes from the 'Deadpool 2' Comic-Con panel

 Reynolds also revealed his worry about a scene in Deadpool 2 in which the character loses his legs, and then has to waddle around pantsless with an adult torso on top of digitally rendered toddler legs while the limbs regenerate.

 “We had this big concern because there’s just a tiny little flash of baby balls,” Reynolds said.
 “I was so worried the MPAA was going to say, ‘You guys are X-rated for that.’
 And I was going to have to go down there, because you can go arbitrate these things, and have to convince them that those were my balls.
-And we are a rated R movie.”
+And we are a rated-R movie.”

 But the ratings board didn’t notice.